Are foreigners allowed to own property in France?

 - What are medical services in France like?

-- What are emergency services like in France?
+- What are typical rents in France?

 Are foreigners allowed to own property in France?If you live in France, newcomers to France would love to hear your answer to this question:

 Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
 He is also one of the Founders of Digital Nomad Exchange.
 Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
 Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
 Mr. Wood is also a licensed counselor and psychotherapist.